rust-lang/rust/README.md

   future use of it will error).
 This helps you in finding out why UB is happening and where in your code would be a good place to look for it.
 * `-Zmiri-track-raw-pointers` makes Stacked Borrows track a pointer tag even for raw pointers.
-This can make valid code fail to pass the checks (when integer-pointer casts are involved), but also can help identify latent aliasing issues in code that Miri accepts by default.
+This can make valid code fail to pass the checks, but also can help identify latent aliasing issues in code that Miri accepts by default.
+You can recognize false positives by "<untagged>" occurring in the message -- this indicates a pointer that was cast from an integer, so Miri was unable to track this pointer.
+Make sure to use a non-Windows target with this flag, as the Windows runtime makes use of integer-pointer casts.

 Some native rustc `-Z` flags are also very relevant for Miri: